cindytsai/multigrid_poisson_solver/README.md

 ## GPU Functions
 All of the grids are stored as 1D array, with size N x N, including the boundary.
-Since the GPU is specialized in doing single precision computation, all the subroutine function of calling GPU kernal are using `single precision`, only ExactSolver is `double precision`.
+Since the GPU is specialized in doing single precision computation, all the subroutine function of calling GPU kernal are using `single precision`.
 After calling GPU kernel, typecasting back to `double precision`.
+Originally, I use `double precision` for `doExactSolver_GPU`, but it turns out that it's tooooo slow.

 ### Source (Problem Dependent)
 * void getSource_GPU: Get the discretize form of the source function of size N x N. Change made inside `double *F`.